 - Don’t forget, prayer is always available.

-Here are the latest communications from Governor Brown that instructs our decisions in this matter:
+Here are the latest communications from Governor Brown that instructs our decisions in handling the COVID-19 situation:

 Recommendations for Events Hosting Vulnerable Populations

 Governor Kate Brown has ordered the implementation of community social distancing measures recommending cancellation of events hosting more than 10 persons in high risk populations.
 High risk populations include older adults and those with underlying health conditions**, as well as individuals without stable housing.
 An event is defined as any gathering in a space in which a distance of at least three feet between individuals cannot be maintained.
 This recommendation applies to gatherings for social, spiritual and recreational activities.
 This does not apply to school attendance, businesses, grocery and retail stores.

 You have an event coming up.
 What should you do?

 Check with appropriate staff about planned training, conferences, and other gatherings happening in your buildings.
 Ask if persons in high risk populations are expected to attend and assist in preparation and decision-making for canceling events with 10 or more high risk attendees.
 Consider modifying, postponing, or cancelling your events through April 8.